ShaneKoepfer/Portfolio/TEDS Reader/README.md

 TEDS (Transducer Electronic Datasheet) is an IEEE standard for storing sensor information directly onto a small EEPROM chip using the OneWire protocol.
 By supplying a constant negative voltage to the device, you are able to communicate with the internal memory.
 The data saved in the TEDS architecture includes:
-  Serial Number
+  Serial Number,
-  Model Number
+  Model Number,
-  Manufacturer
+  Manufacturer,
-  Sensitivity
+  Sensitivity,
   Calibration Date

 TEDS to OneWire Converter